Avery EthnoArts Training

 Please note that priority will be given to defraying tuition and material costs before room/board or transportation.

 Thank you for contributing!
 Your gift of prayer and/or finances will encourage many.
-ICE is a registered 501(c)3 non-profit.
+GEN is a registered 501(c)3 non-profit.
 Your monetary gift is tax deductible; we will provide a receipt.

 As you’re able, please invest in the Kingdom by helping Christians from underserved communities attend workshops, short courses, conferences, and other venues for further training.
 If you have been particularly blessed financially, please consider blessing our ethnoarts friends liberally in return.